Luos-io/Documentation/get-started/get-started1.md

 5. Build the project

-Building the project will create a binary files of your code that you will upload!
+Click on the tick button on the bottom.
+Building the project creates a binary file of your code that you will upload in the next step.

 <div align="center">
   <Image src="/img/get-started/get-started-1-4.png" darkSrc="/img/get-started/get-started-1-4.png"/>
 </div>

 :::caution
-In some cases, the build may output an error message, you may need to update the PlatformIO libraries and rebuild as explained in this image:
+The build may sometimes output an error message.
+In that case, you need to update the PlatformIO libraries (click on the PlatformIO ant logo on the left, then click on *Update All* on the left panel as shown on the image below), and build again.

 <div align="center">
   <Image src="/img/get-started/get-started-1-5.png" darkSrc="/img/get-started/get-started-1-5.png" />